Home » Budapest » Danube River Cruise tickets

 You will sail past the Buda Castle, Chain Bridge, Elisabeth Bridge, circle Margaret Island, and more.

-Along the way, you get to sip on champagne, wine, beer, soft drink, or mineral water.
+Along the way, you can sip champagne, wine, beer, soft drink, or mineral water.

-Recorded audio commentary gives you exciting insights and details about the twinkling Hungarian capital in more than 20 languages.
+Recorded audio commentary gives you exciting insights and details about the twinkling Hungarian capital in over 20 languages.

 Departure: Dock 7, Jane Haining rakpart, Budapest (Google Map)